-Oh yes, the college years – praised as at-long-last experimentation of the full blown, individual personality that’s been dying to escape its parental censorship.
+Oh yes, the college years – praised as that long-awaited chance to become the full blown, individual personality that’s been dying to escape its parental censorship.
 Some go wild for it, abandoning all sense and sleeping with whomever.
 Some go to the library.
-Some join the college church.
+Some take up rhythmic gymnastics.
 Whatever the case, it seems at least half the college population gets mixed up in the wrong crowd, dissatisfied by second semester, dropping out, and drinking for breakfast.

 Maybe that’s because these budding adults chose their majors based on their ambitious futures rather than the gray reality of their present personalities.
 “Know your roll,” – The Rock.
 We know that parents say that’s the best way – build a new personality to fit the business pitch.
 But we say – they’re only paying for university.
 You’re the one who has to live through it.
 Assess your personality.
 Where do you fit?
 First, find your chosen people.